YaoSiqi2003/YaoSiqi2003.github.io/_pages/about.md

 My research interests cover the broad area of cloud computing and distributed systems.
 My current research focuses on building **next-generation serverless computing platforms** that are usable and generally applicable, and developing efficient and scalable **big data and machine learning systems** in the cloud.

 <span style="color:red">I am looking for motivated graduate students (PhD/MPhil) and research assistants (RA) to work with me.
-If you are interested, please feel free to drop me an email along with your CV and transcripts.</span>
+If you are interested, please feel free to drop me an email along with your CV and transcripts. [advertisement(中文)](../files/ad.pdf)</span>

 <!-- [**Curriculum vitae**](./files/CV_Minchen.pdf). -->